repl-cli/REPL/README.md

 repl js
 ```

-`REPL` will open your editor set in the repl_config file.
+`REPL` will open your editor set in the config file.
 You can configure this to your liking.
 To run your repl, go back to the terminal and run:

 ```
 repl run